Applications due June 9

 Summer Stipends support projects at any stage of development, but especially early-stage research and late-stage writing in which small awards are most effective.
 NEH funds may support recipients’ compensation, travel and other costs related to the proposed scholarly research.

-See the program page for more information.
+See the program page and Notice of Funding Opportunity for more information.
 The site lists specific submission requirements, guidelines and evaluation criteria used in selecting recipients and provides examples of application narratives.
-Click here to view the NEH-hosted webinar on this year’s competition.
-Click here for the recent NEH webinar on application writing tips.

-Faculty members with tenured or tenure-track positions who teach full time must be nominated by their institutions to apply for a Summer Stipend.
-Non-tenure-track faculty, emeritus faculty and staff are exempt from nomination.
+Faculty members with tenured or tenure-track positions who teach full-time at Vanderbilt University must be nominated to apply for a Summer Stipend.
+Non-tenure track faculty, emeritus faculty and staff are exempt from nomination.

-United States citizens, whether they reside inside or outside of the United States, are eligible to apply.
-Foreign nationals who have been living in the United States or its jurisdictions for at least the three years immediately preceding the application deadline also are eligible.
+United States citizens, whether they reside inside or outside the U.S., are eligible to apply.
+Foreign nationals who have been living in the United States or its jurisdictions for at least the three years immediately preceding the application deadline are also eligible.

 Internal application instructions